abs banner

 ~~~~~

-Anne Greenfield is an Assistant Professor of English at Valdosta State University.
-She has published articles on Restoration / eighteenth-century drama and Aphra Behn, and her current research focuses on depictions of sexual violence in drama from 1660 to 1720.
+Anne Greenfield is Associate Professor of English at Valdosta State University.
+She is Editor-in-Chief of Restoration and Eighteenth-Century Theatre Reseach.
+She edited the collections Castration, Impotence, and Emasculation in the Long Eighteenth Century and Interpreting Sexual Violence: 1660-1800, and her current research focuses on depictions of sexual violence in drama from 1660 to 1720.

 Anne is responsible for the Aphra Behn Society website.
 Please contact her at algreenfield@valdosta.edu if you'd like to have a related site listed, or if you have questions or comments about the site's content.